Chantelle Cameron: Further world title ambitions

 Her first fight under MTK came in April, winning via second-round TKO in a non-title bout against Feriche Mashauri.
 This was followed by another non-title bout in May, again winning by second-round TKO against Vaida Masiokaite.
 Following her win over Masiokaite, Cameron relinquished her IBO title, saying, "I wish to thank the IBO for their support and introducing me to the world stage as a major force in women's boxing.
 I will relinquish my IBO title to enable other female fighters to fight for this important title and to enhance their careers as well."

 Her next fight was against Anisha Basheel in a WBC lightweight final eliminator on 20 July at the Brentwood Centre in Essex, England.
 Cameron's WBC Silver title was on the line with the winner gaining a chance to face WBA, WBC, IBF, WBO, and The Ring champion Katie Taylor for the undisputed female lightweight title.
 In a fight that outlets described as a dominant performance, Cameron scored a UD victory.
-Keeping behind the jab for the first few rounds, Basheel appeared to have trouble figuring out the former champion.
+With Cameron keeping behind the jab for the first few rounds, Basheel appeared to have trouble figuring out the former champion.
 Cameron stepped up the pressure from round five and onwards, unloading power punches in combinations and landing at will, rarely troubled by her opponent.
 Two judges scored the bout 100–89, while the third scored it 100–90, securing Cameron a mandatory shot at Katie Taylor.